 The bottom line is that strong contact center operating outcomes are achievable for all companies.
 The necessary conditions for these outcomes is threefold: (1) applied content knowledge, (2) learning operations framework with feedback, and (3) an actionable measurement system.
 The focus on a strong operation best serves all parties involved – including customers, employees and management – as compared to alternatives.

-Matt Chwalowski and Wayne Lafferty are energy and utility experts at PA Consulting Group
+Wayne Lafferty is an energy and utility expert at PA Consulting Group